michaeldoye/michaeldoye.github.io/_posts/2015-07-09-cpanel-chron-job-backup-mysql-send-email.md

 tags:
   - php
 ---
-I had an idea to for (semi) redundancy for one of our larger projects - an ECommerce store running on a  WordPress installation.
+I had an idea for (semi) redundancy for one of our larger projects - an ECommerce store running on a  WordPress installation.

 In a nutshell the idea involves duplicating the account on another server and when receiving a notification from a monitoring tool that the server is down, we would change the domains `A` record to point to the backup server.
 There would still be few minutes of downtime but it would be minimal.